Service Identity

 Independent Professionals

 Independent professionals are experienced in ground loop digging, system testing, and final startup.
-They're able to perform site assessments and capacity verification for residential and commercial installations.
-We consider IGSHPA certification, experience with Seattle soil conditions, and capability with ground heat exchangers, heat pump units, and ductwork integration when coordinating.
+They're able to perform site assessment and capacity verification.
+We consider IGSHPA certification, familiarity with Seattle permits, and experience with ground heat exchangers and heat pump units when coordinating.
+We may earn a referral fee when you hire a professional we arrange.
+The professional you work with operates independently and is responsible for their own service agreements, warranties, and insurance.